BishopOdedeyi/Smote/Readme.md

 * ☁️ **Cloud Deploy Option** so teams can host it online.
 * 🤖 **AI Integration (OCR/LLM)** to extract text from uploaded files automatically.

-This makes Smart Notes a future-ready platform for **personal productivity and team collaboration**.
+This makes Smotes a future-ready platform for **personal productivity and team collaboration**.

 ---